 - small drill press with a set of good drill bits when accuracy is in demand

-- cordless drill is extremely handy for drilling, assembles and portability
+- a cordless drill is extremely handy for drilling, assembles and portability

 - utility knife and wood file

-- a jig saw with different blades to cut different materials which is handy for cutting curves along with portability
+- a jigsaw with different blades to cut different materials which are handy for cutting curves along with portability

 - scroll saw which comes in handy for cutting such things as letters and numbers

-- power sander like a belt sander palm sander, orbital sander, disk sander and sanding block
+- power sanders like a belt sander palm sander, orbital sander, disk sander and sanding block

 - files (woodworking files)